Search the site:

 SaaS Captive Pricing

-Software-as-a-Service companies are no stranger to using this business pricing model.
+Software-as-a-Service companies are no strangers to using this business pricing model.
 Using the freemium model, in particular, where customers can use the service for free, but often end up paying because they want to access a certain feature.

-The same principle applies for SaaS companies that do not have a free plan.
+The same principle applies to SaaS companies that do not have a free plan.
 Instead, they typically have a basic plan that provides just the main features, and again, any pro services require an upgrade.

-Alternatively, the pricing could be adjusted to adding extra users, or providing more capacity.
+Alternatively, the pricing could be adjusted to adding extra users or providing more capacity.
 Here’s an example from Trello.

 Video Game Consoles Captive Pricing